iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis, Measure Theory/Measure Theory Basics.md

 **Remarks**:

 The set of rationals, and the Cantor set are part of the Borel Set, see [here](https://mathworld.wolfram.com/BorelSet.html#:~:text=The%20set%20of%20rational%20numbers,as%20is%20the%20Cantor%20set.) for more info.
+Additionally, Borel Sets are a subset of Lesbesgue measurable sets.